malakdahroug/Mech_Teaching_Mate/README.md

 - Added checks to prevent sequences starting with extended actuators from executing.

 ### Version 2.0.2
-- Implemented a set of routes to interact with the PLC from the frontend. the lsit includes:
+- Implemented a set of routes to interact with the PLC from the frontend. the list includes:
     - Get list of available PLCs
     - Stop sequence execution
     - Start sequence execution